huijing/huijing.github.io/resume/index.md

 ###Work experience
 **Pixel Onion Pte Ltd**
 (Oct 2013 – May 2015)
-I am currently a **Front-end developer** and have worked on a variety of projects with several major clients, including DBS bank, Mediacorp and Microsoft as well as the San Francisco International Airport.
-I honed all my web development chops here and this is what I spend my time doing:
+I was a **Front-end developer** and worked on a variety of projects with several major clients, including DBS bank, Mediacorp and Microsoft as well as the San Francisco International Airport.
+I honed all my web development chops here and this was what I spent my time doing:

 <ul class="exp-po">
 <li class="no-margin">Design responsive layouts, typography and site components for optimal user experience</li>